Housing with care is an alternative to residential care or a care home.

 In some cases, we may not need to visit you.
 If this is the case, we can usually get information from you, or the person who helps you with your financial affairs, over the phone.

-If you have any queries about charges for housing with care, please contact our Helpline on 01603 222133, Option 2.
-For further information please see our booklet ‘Non-residential charging policy for home care and other non-residential care’.
+If you have any queries about charges for housing with care, call our helpline on 01603 222133.

-- Contact us on 0344 800 8020 to ask for a social care assessment for Housing with Care.
-You will be asked which Housing with Care scheme you would like to be considered for but this is not restricted to the schemes in the area in which you currently live.
+Contact our social care team to ask for a social care assessment for housing with care.
+You’ll be asked which housing with care scheme you would like to be considered for, but this is not restricted to the schemes in the area in which you currently live.

-- Contact your local district council to discuss the application process.
-You will be asked which Housing with Care scheme you would like to be considered for, but this is not restricted to the schemes in the area in which you currently live.
+Contact your local district council to discuss the application process.
+You’ll be asked which housing with care scheme you would like to be considered for, but this is not restricted to the schemes in the area in which you currently live.

-- If your local district council identifies that you have a housing need you will then need to contact us on 0344 800 8020 to ask for a social care assessment for Housing with Care
+If your local district council identifies that you have a housing need you’ll need to contact our social care team to ask for a social care assessment for housing with care.

 Please note that the schemes are popular so there may be a waiting list.